blabla1337/skf-flask/skf/markdown/knowledge_base/3-knowledge_base--xss_injection--.md

 **Solution:**

-In order to prevent XSS injections all user-input should be escaped.
+In order to prevent XSS injections all user-input should be escaped or encoded.
-You could start by encoding user-input as soon as it is inserted into the application, by preference using a so called white-listing method This means u should not checking for malicious content like the tags or anything, but only allowing the expected input.
+You could start by sanitising user-input as soon as it is inserted into the application, by preference using a so called white-listing method.
+This means u should not checking for malicious content like the tags or anything, but only allowing the expected input.